AElfProject/AElf/docs/devops/devops.md

 ## Open source development

-We want to stay as open as possible during AElfs development.
+We want to stay as open as possible during AElf's development.
 For this we follow a certain amount rules and guidelines to try and keep the project as accessible as possible.
 Our project is open source and we publish our code as well as current issues online.
 It is our responsibility to make it as transparent as possible.

 AElf is a collaborative project and welcomes outside opinion and requests/discussion for modifications of the code, but since we work in an open environment all collaborator need to respect a certain standard.
 We clarify this in the following standard: